alhopper/restfull-server/README.rst

 done            boolean to indicated if this task is complete
 ==============  =================================================

-The data is inserted and retrieved in JSON format.
+The data is inserted and retrieved in `JSON <http://www.json.org>`_ format.
-All ToDo tasks are referenced by their task ID
+All ToDo tasks are referenced by their (integer based) task ID.

 How can I test it
 -----------------